 The underwriters make no representation or prediction as to the direction or magnitude of any effect that the transactions described above may have on the price of our common stock.
-In addition, neither we nor the underwriters make any representation that the underwriters will engage in these transactions or that these transactions, once commenced, will not be discontinued without notice.
+In addition, neither we nor the underwriters make any representation that the underwriters will engage in these transactions or that these transactions, once commenced, will not be discontinued without notice allocate a number of shares of common stock to underwriters and selling group members for sale to their online brokerage account holders.
+Internet distributions will be allocated by the representative to underwriters and selling group members that may make internet distributions on the same basis as other allocations.
+Other than the prospectus in electronic format, the information on the underwriters' websites and any information contained in any other website maintained by the underwriters is not part of this prospectus or the registration statement of which this prospectus forms a part.